Gun Violence Restraining Order (GVRO)

 - Have the firearm(s) unloaded and locked in a secure container in the trunk of your vehicle and separately from any ammunition.

-- Enter the police department lobby unarmed and tell them that you want to dispose of your firearm(s) and/or ammunition.
+- Enter the police department lobby unarmed and tell the front desk that you would like to dispose of your firearm(s) and/or ammunition.
 An officer will retrieve the firearm(s) and/or ammunition from the trunk of your vehicle.

 - Use proper handling when transporting firearms or ammunition.

 Parents play an important role in keeping young people from joining gangs.
 There are many things parents can do to help their children stay away from gangs, including monitoring their activities, fostering close relationships with them, and by using positive and consistent discipline.
 However, parents often lack accurate information about gangs.
-The linked guide is designed to provide parents with answers to common questions about gangs, enabling them to better recognize and prevent gang involvement.
+The linked guide from the National Gang Center is designed to provide parents with answers to common questions about gangs, enabling them to better recognize and prevent gang involvement.